coins/research/notes/stealth-address.md

 ## Limitations
 - Bob has to scan every transaction in the blockchain
 - For every transaction Bob has to perform two EC multiplications
+- It's pretty ugly that B needs to extract the public key from the spending transaction though (what if it's a multisig, or a coinjoin, or some new script they don't understand?)